 The days and weeks after a data breach can be overwhelming.
 Your IT team may not know the best way to recover from the event and cover your specific needs.
 Third-party cybersecurity services may be an effective solution for organizations dealing with cyber incidents.

 A healthcare cybersecurity firm is an excellent resource for identifying vulnerabilities, ensuring compliance, and forming an Incident Response plan.
-In addition, they can recommend services like penetration testing and vulnerability threat management to help educate and empower your organization.
+In addition, they may recommend services like penetration testing and vulnerability threat management to help educate and empower your organization.